-Dr. Moore had three patients waiting and was feeling rushed.
+Dr. Moore had three patients waiting and felt rushed.
 He began asking health-related questions of his Vietnamese patient, Tanya.
 She looked tense, staring at the ground without volunteering much information.
-No matter how clearly he asked the question, he couldn't get Tanya to take an active part in the visit.
+No matter how clearly he asked the question, he couldn't get Tanya to participate actively in the visit.

 The use of voice is perhaps one of the most difficult forms of nonverbal communication to change, as we rarely hear how we sound to others.
 If you speak too fast, you may be seen as not being interested in the patient.
 If you speak too loudly or too softly for the space involved, you may be perceived as domineering or lacking confidence.
-Expectations for the use of voice vary greatly between and within cultures, for male and female, and the young and old.
+Expectations for the use of voice vary greatly between and within cultures, for males and females, and for the young and old.
 The best suggestion is to search for nonverbal cues to determine how your voice is affecting your patient.